 Dental implants are a popular and effective long-term solution for replacing missing teeth.
 They are titanium posts that are surgically placed into the jawbone to act as artificial tooth roots.
 Dental implants offer numerous benefits and are considered one of the most reliable and durable tooth replacement options available.
 Dental implants look and feel like natural teeth, enhancing your smile and facial appearance.

 Smile designing, also known as cosmetic dentistry or aesthetic dentistry, is a branch of dentistry focused on improving the appearance of a person's smile.
 It involves various dental procedures and techniques aimed at enhancing the aesthetics of the teeth, gums, and overall smile.
-Smile designing takes into account factors such as tooth color, shape, size, alignment, and overall facial harmony to create a beautiful and harmonious smile.
+Smile designing takes into account factors such as tooth color, shape, size, alignment.

 A root canal, also known as endodontic treatment, is a dental procedure performed to treat and save a severely decayed, infected, or damaged tooth.
 It involves the removal of the infected or injured pulp (soft tissue inside the tooth), cleaning and disinfecting the root canals, and then filling and sealing them to prevent further infection.